s21-SQL/s21_SQLB04/README.md

 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key and pizzeria                                                                                               |

-Please register new orders from Denis and Irina on February 24, 2022 for the new menu with "sicilian pizza".
+Please register new orders from Denis and Irina on February 24, 2022, for the new menu item "Sicilian pizza."
-**Warning**: This exercise will probably cause you to change data in the wrong way.
-Actually, you can restore the original database model with data from the link in the Rules of the Day section and replay the script from Exercises 07, 08 and 09.
+**Important notes**: this exercise may modify data.
+You can restore the original database schema from the Materials folder and replay the script from Exercises 07, 08, 09.

-## Chapter XV
 ## Exercise 11 — “Improve” a price for clients